 The term catch-22 has since entered the English language, referring to a type of unsolvable logic puzzle sometimes called a double-bind.
 According to Heller’s novel, people who were crazy were not obliged to fly additional bombing missions over enemy targets.
 But anyone who applied to stop flying because they claimed to be crazy was showing a rational concern for their safety, and was therefore sane.”
 6

-For the perfect raised-eyebrow look, I went in search of Spock.
+For a photo of the perfect raised eyebrow, I went in search of Spock.
 Then I found this one of Tommy Lee Jones, and well, ladies and gents, this one says, “Was that apropoe?” just fine, thank you.

 Round-up and conclusions

-Well, the smartypants writer side of me wants to continue using irony—and innuendo and allusion, but that’s another story, nyet?—freely, without giveaway emoticons.
+Well, the smartypants writer side of me wants to continue using irony (and innuendo and allusion, but that’s another story) freely, without giveaway emoticons.
 But what’s the point if the point is never made because the person the irony is intended for is apparently incapable of understanding irony.
 Or even appreciating irony when it’s explained?

 The only plus of going on the way I have is that it makes meeting the readers who get it and either laugh with me or challenge me and then laugh that much more enjoyable.

 But using emoticons would clear up potential confusion and clarify exactly what I hope to communicate.
-Decisions decisions and o woe is me . . .
+Decisions, decisions, and, oh, woe is me.